wstrange/dartdap/README.md

   For example, LDAPConnection and LDAPResult to become LdapConnection and LdapResult, respectively.

-- LDAPConnection to be deprecated.
-Programs should use whatever configuration mechanism they normally use (e.g. databases or configuration files) rather than having to use a special configuration mechanism only for dartdap (and still having to use the other configuration mechanism for the rest of the program).

 - Considering deprecating the [DN] since it offers limited value (syntax is not any more readable than using normal String operations)